RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

    using 1 CPU.
 2. Your job failed with OOM - out of memory errors.

-See See :ref:`request resources` for explanation how to get more CPUs or more memory.
+See :ref:`request resources` for explanation how to get more CPUs or more memory.

 How do I know if I need more memory for a job?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~